Citadel-Station-13/CitadelLore/wiki/No_Fun_Allowed.md

 14. Breaks are not allowed unless you've been working steady for 4 hours, in which case, you're allowed a 30 minute meal break.
     Otherwise, get back to work.
-15. All AI laws must be reset immediately without even asking what they are, the instant the RD becomes aware of them.
-16. Anyone who does anything that so much as touches your job is breaking the rules.
-Even if it's also their job. *Especially* if it's also their job.